 2. If the department does not sustain its burden of proof and the respondent applicant, registered trainee appraiser, appraiser or property tax agent prevails on the merits of the case, the respondent applicant, registered trainee appraiser, appraiser or property tax agent may collect from the department fees and other costs associated with the formal hearing.

-C. Except as provided in section 41-1092.08, subsection H, any final decision or order of the superintendent may be appealed to the superior court pursuant to title 12, chapter 7, article 6.
+C. Except as provided in section 41-1092.08, subsection H, any final decision or order of the deputy director may be appealed to the superior court pursuant to title 12, chapter 7, article 6.